F1GP Media Container Files

 This process then continues until the end of the data has been reached.

-This data seems to differ from how the small images are structured, and is not yet fully understood.
+This data differs from how the small images are structured, and is not yet properly documented.

 Palette info (1776)